 - Workcycles currently has no Canadian distributor for its bakfietsen/boxbikes and city bikes in Canada.
 For now Workcycles ships individual bikes to Canadian customers.
 Packing/shipping: standard format bike: €295, cargobike: €800.
+Import duties are additional.

-Importers and Retail - Western Canada
+Retail - Western Canada

 - Vancouver Long Bikes imports the Yuba Mundo, created specifically for developing countries but also useful for Canada.